suz608/MiniBlogApp/README.md

   ![Profile Page Screenshot](AppPhotos/ProfilePage.jpg)

 ## Browser Compatibility
-This app uses Vite, a powerful build tool that it requires browsers to support dynamic `import()`.
+This app uses Vite, a powerful build tool which requires browsers to support dynamic `import()`.
 Here is a list of browsers that support dynamic `import()`:
 [Browsers with dynamic import() support](https://caniuse.com/es6-module-dynamic-import)

 ## Future Features